rfAbedi/Elevator-State-machine/readme.md

 assign B4 = F4_ | U4_ | D4_;
 assign NB = ~(B1 | B2 | B3 | B4);
 ```
-`B1`-`B4` is activated if there isn't any request to the floor. `NB` is activated if there is no request at all.
+`B1`-`B4` is activated if there is any request to the floor. `NB` is activated if there is no request at all.

 ### State Machine